-The story begins from an about-to-begin one-week long marriage ceremony of an uninterested Radhika who was still surprised how she comes to involve herself in such a situation.
+Let’s start with the plot.
+The story begins from an about-to-begin one-week long marriage ceremony of an uninterested Radhika who is still surprised how she comes to involve herself in such a situation.

 — Amirtha (@amirthalakshmi3) October 1, 2016